-At work it is often just the same as at school.
+At work, it is often just the same as in high school.
 You are put in a room together with other people that initially come across as strange to you, and you are more or less forced to get along with them.
 "One for all and all for one" nowadays is "Everyone, but not with him or her!"
 At almost every company there are people who do not make it easy for you and other colleagues.
 A reckless careerist, the unpredictable intrigant or the persistent pessimist.
-These annoying and irritating colleagues can really get in your hair.
-However, you should not let the joy of your work be swallowed up by people like this.
-Here are some tips on how to deal with these sourpusses.
+These annoying and irritating colleagues can really get under your skin.
+However, you should not let the joy of your work be swallowed up by those people.
+Here are some tips on how to deal with these individuals.

 1. Stay cool!

 Dot the i’s and cross the t’s!
 Take a deep breath and count to ten because the most important rule in dealing with difficult colleagues is to stay calm.
 Stay objective and don't take it personally.
 Focus on the factual aspects of a conflict, because otherwise you will lose control of the situation.
 If you interpret something brash and prematurely, misunderstandings and quarrels will arise.
 However, when we instead are more open, have more patience and criticise ourselves, we can nip many conflicts in the bud.

 It can be quite embarrassing to clarify or resolve difficult situations directly.
 Therefore, we recommend that you engage in a personal conversation with the “difficult” colleague in private.
 Don’t wait too long and explain your colleague in an objective and appropriate way why his or her behaviour is bothering you.
 Assertions and accusations are out of place here and won’t help.
 If you find it difficult to have a personal conversation or are afraid that the situation may escalate, then find a neutral third party that can act as an intermediary.